+Option a): 6

+Option b): 4

+Option c): 13

+Option d): 0

+Rapporteur comment:

+Majority of the companies (13/20) select option c) that there is no need to specify when the pc5 availability/unavailability is signaled.
+6/20 companies choose option a) that the PC5 availability/unavailability is signaled when the status changes.

+Proposal 13: There is no need to specify when the PC5 availability/unavailability is signaled from UE access stratum to UE upper layer.

 In the following question, similar to the Uu case, it is discussed what information needs to be contained when the access stratum signals to the upper layers about the PC5 interface availability/unavailability.

 Question 12: Related to the PC5 interface availability/unavailability, what are the information that, according to RAN2, the access stratum shall signal to the upper layers?